Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

-However, the attacker model consisting of the full Dolev-Yao model, extended with denial of service, malicious insiders and the associated Sybil attacks, is too strong to provide any meaningful level of security.
-The inherent reason for this relates to the definition of misbehavior and misbehavior detection -- attacks are often purely semantic in nature.
-Thus, if the attacker is allowed to arbitrarily re-organize the packets received by each individual node in the network (as in the Dolev-Yao model), she can selectively deliver only those messages that confirm the view presented by the attacker.
-However, in reality, the attacker cannot arbitrarily arrange delivery in a wireless network.
+On the other hand, the full Dolev-Yao model, with the extensions and limitations described above, is too strong to provide a meaningful level of security.
+Particularly, if the attacker is allowed to arbitrarily re-organize the packets received by each individual node in the network (as in the Dolev-Yao model), they can selectively deliver only those messages that confirm the view presented by the attacker.
+In reality, the attacker is also subject to the limitations of physics.
+For example, an attacker cannot arbitrarily re-arrange the reception of messages for each receiver in a wireless network.
 For this reason, the literature specifies an important limitation compared to the Dolev-Yao model: an attacker must be a node in the network, restricted by the same physical properties that restrict a normal node.
-Although their transmission range may be significantly enhanced, attackers are considered to have a limited physical presence~\cite{Papadimitratos2008}, which also requires that attackers are constrained to physical limitations like the speed of light.
-Similarly, it is assumed that an attacker cannot arbitrarily re-arrange the traffic without being detected, because this requires that a message is jammed while the attacker receives it.
-Even if this were possible, the attacker would need to replay the message in a specific way to avoid detection of retransmission by other nodes.
+Although their transmission range may be increased through power control~\cite{yao_multi-channel_2018}, attackers are considered to have a limited physical presence~\cite{Papadimitratos2008}.
+In addition, it is commonly assumed that attackers are constrained to physical limitations such as the speed of light.
+Similarly, an attacker cannot in general receive and jam a message at the same time without the risk that some other receiver also successfully receives the message.
+Another issue with the Dolev-Yao model is that it is not designed for the analysis of attacks on application semantics, i.e., message correctness is not considered, which is the primary focus of misbehavior detection.

-Finally, we remark that it is possible that an attacker can convince a vehicle of a particular situation by exploiting his knowledge of the algorithms and finely tuned jamming.
-Although this is a direct consequence of the Dolev-Yao model combined with the possession of valid key material by the attacker, it is important to consider this aspect in many detection mechanisms that rely on collaboration between honest nodes.
-Attacks on those detection mechanisms are explicitly in the scope of this survey, as they provide the most interesting challenge for the design of new mechanisms.
-However, we do not consider more traditional attacks like viruses, as custom code will not run directly on the \ac{OBU}, and we cannot prevent misbehavior caused by a sufficiently wide-spread virus.
-More specifically, we assume that the \ac{OBU} of a vehicle can be trusted by the detection mechanisms of that vehicle.